 Christina (Tree) Lasiloo came on staff (BBS 2017) in the summer of 2021.
 She serves as receptionist, bookkeeper, Student Life Assistant and Spiritual Formation mentor.
 Irish Noble was accepted to serve on staff as communications specialist in January 2022.
 She and her husband, Sam, moved from Colorado to Flagstaff.
-Charles Lutz started serving at IBC as an adjunct in 2022.
-He began teaching Bible Study Methods (Intermediate and Advanced), and Genesis and Creation, and overseeing first- semester Christian Service Assignments after moving to Flagstaff.

-William Axtell (BBS 2022) is currently serving on staff as Student Life Intern and liaison between the community and IBC.
 Kelly Johnson (BBS 2023) started working in the Learning Resource Center as a student and then took on the role of LRC Director in the fall of 2023.
-Jerrylne Lupe (BBS 2023) is serving as Resident Director for the women.
+Jerrylne Lupe (BBS 2023) served as Resident Director for the women from the fall of 2023 until summer 2025.
 Sarah Koppen, Jason's wife, has served as a mentor to the women of IBC since 2010.
 Anna Del Paxton assists in the library when needed and has been involved as a consultant since 2010.
 Cecelia Lewis (BBS 2022) started teaching English and Research and Writing in 2022 while working on a second bachelor's from Northern Arizona University Indian Bible College could not function without the multitude of adjunct professors who volunteer their time, many of whom come from great distances at their own expense.
 As many as eight adjuncts serve on campus each semester.
 See Appendix I for more information.
 Spiritual Formation and Mending the Soul Around 2005, under the directorship of Richard Standley, a program of Spiritual Formation was begun.
 The goal was to provide more accountability for spiritual growth and to encourage consistency in the spiritual lives of students through weekly meetings with mentors chosen from the staff of IBC.
 Students were divided into small, gender-specific groups.
 The curriculum that was used was still under development by the Center for Christian Leadership at Dallas Theological Seminary.
 While this move was definitely a positive step, the material was not entirely adequate for the undergraduate, Native American student body at IBC.
 When Jason Koppen came on board with IBC as Academic Dean, Richard Standley encouraged him to tackle the development of more material that would more specifically meet the needs of IBC students.
 This project became Jason's doctoral dissertation and the curriculum he produced, with the assistance of students and staff, was implemented immediately.
 Currently all IBC students are matched with mentors and meet weekly in small groups or one-on-one throughout the semester.
 In the fall of 2013, in addition to the Spiritual Formation curriculum developed by Jason and his team, a second in-depth discipleship curriculum was adopted (based on Mending the Soul by Steven R. Tracy) to assist students (women, at the beginning) who were struggling to overcome severe childhood trauma or abusive situations from their past.
 In 2016 an after-care program was also instituted, based at least partially on Neil Anderson's book, The Bondage Breaker.
 In January 2025 a group of Native staff from IBC, assisted by Sarah Koppen, released a Native American version of the Mending the Soul Workbook.
 Sports During the 1990s the school had a basketball team that played several different Bible colleges in Phoenix and California.
 There were generally not enough students from the school itself to make up a team, so several team members from the community were invited to join.